Bank of Spain

+The Bank of Spain (Banco de España, [ˈbaŋko ðe esˈpaɲa]) is the national central bank for Spain within the Eurosystem.
+It was the Spanish central bank from 1874 to 1998, issuing the peseta.
+Since 2014, it has also been Spain's national competent authority within European Banking Supervision.
+It was originally established by Charles III in Madrid in 1782, as the Banco Nacional de San Carlos, and took its current name in 1856.
+Its activity is regulated by the Bank of Spain Autonomy Act.
+The bank doesn't translate its name to English but uses its Spanish name in all English communications.

+The Bank of Spain holds 9.1 million troy ounces of gold (around 283 tons) (2019), which are stored in its own vaults and in various institutions in London and New York.
+According to IMF data, Spain ranks 20th among the 40 largest gold reserves in the world (as of July 2015).

+In January 2021, the snowstorm "Filomena" caused the clock at the Bank of Spain to freeze for the first time in 130 years.
+This occurred at 11:35 a.m. on Saturday, 9 January.

 History

 Originally named the Banco Nacional de San Carlos, it was founded in 1782 by Charles III in Madrid, to stabilize government finances through its state bonds (vales reales) following the American Revolutionary War in which Spain gave military and financial support to the Thirteen Colonies.
 Although it aided the state, the bank was initially owned privately by stockholders.
 Its assets included those of "Spanish capitalists, French rentiers, and several treasuries of Indian communities in New Spain" (colonial Mexico).
-Its first director was French banker François Cabarrus, known in Spain as Francisco Cabarrús.
+Its first director was the French banker François Cabarrus, known in Spain as Francisco Cabarrús.